Cluster API now ships with a new experimental package that lives under the

 kubectl edit -n capi-system deployment.apps/capi-controller-manager

 // Enable/disable available features by modifying Args below.
-Args: --leader-elect --feature-gates=MachinePool=true,ClusterResourceSet=true,LazyRestmapper=true
+Args: --leader-elect --feature-gates=MachinePool=true,ClusterResourceSet=true

-Similarly, to validate if a particular feature is enabled, see cluster-api-provider deployment arguments by:
+Similarly, to validate if a particular feature is enabled, see the arguments by issuing:

 kubectl describe -n capi-system deployment.apps/capi-controller-manager